-Last Updated on January 7, 2024 by Kittredge Cherry
+Last Updated on August 8, 2024 by Kittredge Cherry

 Delores Berry

 Delores P. Berry is a black lesbian clergywoman and evangelist whose music and ministry blessed many.
 She died on Aug.
-8, 2017, in at age 66 in Lancaster, Pennsylvania after a brief illness.
+8, 2017, at age 66 in Lancaster, Pennsylvania after a brief illness.

 Berry was born Feb.
 15, 1951 in Baltimore, Maryland.
 She answered a call to ministry at age 19, becoming a minister in the Christian Methodist Episcopal, a historically black denomination.
 After coming out at age 24, she transferred her clergy credentials to the LGBTQ-affirming Metropolitan Community Churches in 1976.